Both Boole and Brookfield BHSL Libraries have re-opened with the safety of Library users and staff as our chief guiding principle.

 It is usually possible to supply any journal article, though items which are rare, or in foreign languages may take longer to obtain.
-Articles which are very long (usually more than 50 pages) may also take longer, or require additional charges.
+Articles which are very long (usually more than 50 pages) may also take longer.

 |Type||All of Ireland||Britain||USA||Others|

 |PhD||Direct, where available||EThOS (except Oxford & Cambridge)||Dissertation Express||Direct, where available|